Oder–Neisse line: Yalta Conference

-Polish and Soviet demands

 Originally, Germany was to retain Stettin, while the Poles were to annex East Prussia with Königsberg (now Kaliningrad).
 The Polish government had in fact demanded this since the start of World War II in 1939, because of East Prussia's strategic position that allegedly undermined the defense of Poland.
 Other territorial changes proposed by the Polish government were the transfer of the Silesian region of Oppeln and the Pomeranian regions of Danzig, Bütow and Lauenburg, and the straightening of the border somewhat in Western Pomerania.

 However, Stalin decided that he wanted Königsberg as a year-round warm water port for the Soviet Navy, and he argued that the Poles should receive Stettin instead.
-The prewar Polish government-in-exile had little to say in these decisions, but insisted on retaining the city of Lwów (Lvov, Lemberg, now L'viv) in Galicia.
+The prewar Polish government-in-exile had little to say in these decisions, but insisted on retaining the city of Lwów (Lvov, Lemberg, now Lviv) in Galicia.
 Stalin refused to concede, and instead proposed that all of Lower Silesia including Breslau (Polish: Wrocław) be given to Poland.
 Many Poles from Lwów would later be moved to populate the city.

 The eventual border was not the most far-reaching territorial change that was proposed.
 There were suggestions to include areas further west so that Poland could include the small minority population of ethnic Slavic Sorbs who lived near Cottbus and Bautzen.

 The precise location of the western border was left open.
 The western Allies accepted in general that the Oder would be the future western border of Poland.
 Still in doubt was whether the border should follow the eastern or western Neisse, and whether Stettin, now Szczecin, which lay west of the Oder, should remain German or be placed in Poland (with an expulsion of the German population).
 Stettin was the traditional seaport of Berlin.
 It had a dominant German population and a small Polish minority that numbered 2,000 in the interwar period.
 The western Allies sought to place the border on the eastern Neisse at Breslau, but Stalin refused to budge.
 Suggestions of a border on the Bóbr (Bober) were also rejected by the Soviets.

 Nikita Khrushchev in his memoirs said: "I had only one desire – that Poland's borders were moved as far west as possible."

+Not satisfied with the Oder–Neisse line, the Polish communists initially wanted to own the entire island of Usedom and push the border west to the Randow river; however they were refused by Stalin.